-Our Quality Assurance (QA) team consists of more than 100 associates - 43 full-time personnel on the corporate QA staff and 60 contracted inspectors - dedicated to one mission: delivering Sysco Brand products that meet the most exacting safety, reliability and quality standards.
+Our QA team consists of approximately 150 full-time corporate associates and 35 contracted inspectors - dedicated to one mission: delivering Sysco Brand products that meet the most exacting safety, reliability and quality standards.

 They do this by: